godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **network/http_proxy/port** :ref:`🔗<class_EditorSettings_property_network/http_proxy/port>`

-The port number to use to contact the HTTP and HTTPS proxy in the editor (for the asset library and export template downloads).
+The port number to use to contact the HTTP and HTTPS proxy in the editor (for the asset store and export template downloads).
 See also :ref:`network/http_proxy/host<class_EditorSettings_property_network/http_proxy/host>`.

 \ **Note:** Godot currently doesn't automatically use system proxy settings, so you have to enter them manually here if needed.